togethercomputer/OpenChatKit/inference/README.md

 **Decrease MAX_vRAM if you run into CUDA OOM.
 This happens because each input takes up additional space on the device.**

 **NOTE: Total MAX_vRAM across all devices must be > size of the model in GB.
-If not, you'll need to offload parts of the model to CPU: [refer to this section on running on consumer hardware](#running-on-consumer-hardware).**
+If not, `bot.py` automatically offloads the rest of the model to RAM and disk.
+It will use up all available RAM.
+To allocate a specified amount of RAM: [refer to this section on running on consumer hardware](#running-on-consumer-hardware).**

 ## Running on specific GPUs
 If you have multiple GPUs but would only like to use a specific device(s), [use the same steps as in this section on running on multiple devices](#running-on-multiple-gpus) and only specify the devices you'd like to use.